richarvey/TheWellArchitectedGuideTo/content/en/docs/s3/Chapter1-OperationalExcellence/tags.md

 <span class=sus-off>Sus</span>

 Why are tags important you may ask?
 Well, tags can help in a few ways such as cost allocation, defining the sensitivity of the data, what environment the data is for, and even access control.
-They can even be used to show the owner of certain files or workloads helping you quickly contact users, other companies use to tags to clasify the sensitivity of the data in terms of Personal Identifiable Information (PII).
+They can even be used to show the owner of certain files or workloads helping you quickly contact users, other companies use to tags to classify the sensitivity of the data in terms of Personal Identifiable Information (PII).
 Those PII tags then can be used to include/exclude access from IAM users.

-## Resource contraints
+## Resource constraints

 Each resource (a bucket in our case) can have up to 10 user-defined tags and these are broadly split into these areas, Technical, Automation, Business, and Security.
-Here are the strictions you should consider when making tags:
+Here are the restrictions you should consider when making tags:

 |Restriction | Description |
 |------------|-------------|